 Umbilical cord compression is a medical term to describe a condition in which a baby’s umbilical cord becomes flattened by pressure, resulting in heightened and extremely dangerous health risks for infants.
 Although it’s an easy condition to recognize, fast treatment is extremely important.

 Umbilical Cord Pressure and Compression Causes

-Umbilical cord compression can be caused by reason that results in the cord becoming compressed, with the most common being umbilical cord prolapse.
+Umbilical cord compression can be caused by any reason that results in the cord becoming compressed, with the most common being the baby squeezing or lying on it in the uterus.
+It can also be squeezed by excessive uterine tone–or squeezing.
+Rarely, it is due to umbilical cord prolapse.
 An umbilical cord prolapse occurs when an infant’s umbilical cord slips ahead, usually right before birth.
 As the cord slips into the birth canal, it can become compressed and flattened.
 Other common causes include:

 Risk factors may include:

 - A breech and/or premature delivery